2.1 Policy Statement

 The University will adhere to the provisions of the providers programs with respect to co-insurance.

-2.7 Federal Health Care Reform
+2.7 Federal Health Care Reform - PPACA

-to the current health care program in compliance with the requirements of the PPACA and communicate the impact of these changes to affected employees.
+2.7.1 The University reserves the right to initiate changes in the health care plan to address any impact resulting from the implementation of the Patient Protection and Affordable Care Act (PPACA), its amendments, and any other applicable Federal or State legislation regulating health care.
+The University will adopt reasonable modifications to the current health care program in compliance with the requirements of the PPACA and communicate the impact of these changes to affected employees.
 Currently, only full-time employees as defined within the policy on "Types of University Employment" are offered health care.
 Per the requirements of the PPACA, part-time employees as defined within the policy on "Types of University Employment" are ineligible for University provided health care including adjunct faculty members.

 beginning January 1 and ending December 31.
-Employees' who average thirty (30) hours per week or one-hundred thirty (130) hours per month during the measurement period will be considered full-time and eligible for health care benefits.
+Employees' who average thirty (30) hours per week or one-hundred thirty (130) hours per month during the measurement period will be considered full-time and eligible for health care benefits for the number of month(s) in which they meet the average hour requirement.
 Two methods will be used to determine eligibility:

-- Hours worked per month for each month of the measurement period, totaled, and divided by 6 or
+- Hours worked per month for each month of the measurement period, totaled, and divided by 12; or

-- Hours worked per month for each month of the measurement period, totaled, and divided by 26.
+- Hours worked per month for each month of the measurement period, totaled, and divided by 52.

-- The University has determined that it will utilize a ninety (90) day administrative period to evaluate the employees hours from the previous measurement period and, if the employee has served the required hours, extend an offer of health care.
+2.7.4 The University has determined that it will utilize a ninety (90) day administrative period to evaluate the employees hours from the previous measurement period and, if the employee has served the required hours, extend an offer of health care.
 The offer will be valid for the twelve (12) month stability period during which it will overlap with the subsequent measurement period when the employee will be re-evaluated.